RicardoLunaG/Meta-Reinforcement-Learning-for-Heuristic-Planning/README.md

 # Meta-Reinforcement-Learning-for-Heuristic-Planning
-Code for Meta Reinforcement Learning for Heuristic Planning paper
+This repository contains code used in the paper [Meta Reinforcement Learning for Heuristic Planning](https://arxiv.org/abs/2107.02603)